What is the New York State Paid Family Leave law?

-The New York State Paid Family Leave (PFL) Law provides paid leave to employees for maternity and paternity leave (bonding leave), including leave related to adoption and foster care obligations prior to the child's placement with the family; to care for a family member with a serious health condition; and to assist loved ones when a family member is deployed abroad on active military service.
+The New York State Paid Family Leave (PFL) law provides paid leave to employees for bonding leave, including the birth of a child, or leave related to adoption and foster care obligations prior to the child's placement with the family; to care for a family member with a serious health condition; and to assist loved ones when a family member is deployed abroad on active military service.

-- NY PFL Claims Frequently Asked Questions for employers and employees
+- NY PFL claims Frequently Asked Questions for employers and employees (PDF)

-- Guardian NY PFL Claim Forms & Employee Statement of Rights for Guardian NY statutory disability (DBL) customers
+- Guardian NY PFL claim forms (PDF) & employee Statement of Rights (PDF) for Guardian NY statutory disability (DBL) customers

-- Billing Information and Premium Calculation Guide for employers
+- Billing information and premium calculation guide for employers (PDF)

-- PFL coverage will be included under the disability policy New York employers are mandated to carry under the New York Disability Benefits Law (DBL).
+- PFL coverage is included under the disability policy New York employers are mandated to carry under the New York Disability Benefits Law (DBL).
 The premium cost for the coverage will be funded by employees through payroll deductions (or funded entirely by the employer if they choose).
-An annual maximum rate for the employee’s contributions will be established by the State of New York.
+An annual maximum rate for the employee’s contributions is established by the State of New York.

 - Employees must be given the choice but cannot be required by the employer to take all their sick leave and/or vacation time (PTO) before using PFL.
 An employer may permit an employee to use sick or vacation leave for full pay but may not require an employee to use the PFL leave.
-The time used and paid for through PTO would count against the employee's PFL benefit period allotment (i.e. reduce the 10-week benefit period allotted in 2020).
+The time used and paid for through PTO would count against the employee's PFL benefit period allotment (i.e., reduce the 12-week benefit period allotted in 2022).

 - Employees are guaranteed job protection and continuation of health insurance (provided any employee contributions are continued) while on PFL.